Skip to navigation Skip to content

 Where do the events take place?

-State Music Festival performances are scheduled in Memorial Union, Tate Hall, Fine Arts Building, McKee Gymnasium, Stewart Hall, and Sinquefield Music Center - all centrally located around Lowry Mall.
+State Music Festival performances are scheduled in Memorial Union, Tate Hall, Fine Arts Building, Ellis Auditorium, Stewart Hall, and Sinquefield Music Center - all centrally located around Lowry Mall.

 If you are unsure where and when a performance is to occur, a MSHSAA representative will be located in the main lobby of Memorial Union North with the complete schedule of events.